mozilla-services/autograph/signer/xpi/README.rst

 * Mozilla Components (aka.
 System Addons) `system add-on`
 * Hotfixes `hotfix`

-When configuring a signer, the private key and signed certificate must be provided.
-The certificate must be issued by either the production or staging roots of the Firefox AMO PKI (refer to internal documentation to issue those, as they require access to private HSMs).
+Each signer must have a type, a category and the certificate and private key of an intermediate CA issued by either the staging or root PKIs of AMO (refer to internal documentation to issue those, as they require access to private HSMs).

+When a signature is requested, autograph will generate a private key and issue an end-entity certificate specifically for the signature request.
+The certificate is signed by the configured intermediate CA. The private key is thrown away right after the signature is issued.

 .. code:: yaml